wandelbotsgmbh/text-engraving-example/README.md

 ![robot1](https://github.com/user-attachments/assets/ae2dfcbf-89d4-437f-85be-cbe68150bbdb) | ![tool1](https://github.com/user-attachments/assets/36520de7-d3c3-4cb0-b199-16ae5e8f7248)

-To get the demo running, import the following robot settings `configuration.json` (which includes the robot model and TCP) into the settings App on the NOVA Home Screen.
-You can't directly use the configuration with a different setup but they serve as a guiding line.
+To get the demo running, import the included robot settings `configuration.json` (which includes the robot model and TCP) into the settings App on the NOVA Home Screen.
+You can't directly use the configuration with a different setup but they serve as a guide line.

 ## Usage